kubocd/kubocd-doc/docs/user-guide/160-the-context.md

   ....
 ```

-The merged context includes values from both the cluster and project contexts.

 !!! warning

-    In real-world scenarios, the context may become quite large.
-Use this debug mode sparingly.
+    In production, contexts can become large.
+Use `debug` mode sparingly.

-### Example 2: Context override
+### Example 2: Context Overrides

-In this second example, the objective remains the same (adding a subdomain to the ingress), but we use the initial version of the `Package`, which does not handle `project.subdomain` context value.
+In this example, we keep the objective (adding a subdomain) but use the `podinfo-p02` package (which does not use `project.subdomain`).
+Instead, we will override `ingress.domain`.

 Create a dedicated namespace: